oracle/coherence-operator/docs/developer.md

    YOUR_test.image.prefix_VALUE/oracle/coherence          12.2.1.3.2       7e7feca04384 2 months ago 547MB
    ```

-   Note that `VERSION` will actually be something like `1.0.0-SNAPSHOT`.
+   >**Note**: The `VERSION` in the output will be similar to `1.0.0-SNAPSHOT`.

-1. Verify the Coherence Helm chart and the Coherence Operator Helm chart
-   have been built and are accessible in your work area.
+10. Verify that the Coherence Helm chart and the Coherence Operator Helm chart have been built and are accessible in your work area.

    ```bash
    $ ls -la operator/target | grep "drw" | grep coherence
    ```

-   This should produce output similar to the following:
+   This produces output similar to the following:

    ```bash
    drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-VERSION-helm
    drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-operator-VERSION-helm
    ```

-   If you are using the image build from above, whenn executing the steps in the [quickstart](quickstart.md) and
-   [user-guide](user-guide.md), replace the following will the respective full qualified path.
+   If you want to use the build image as the source while executing the steps in the [Quick Start Guide](quickstart.md) and [User Guide](user-guide.md), replace the Helm repository prefix with the full qualified path:

-   * `coherence/coherence` - /Users/username/workareas/coherence-operator/target/coherence-1.0.0-SNAPSHOT-helm/coherence
+   * `coherence/coherence` - `/Users/username/workareas/coherence-operator/target/coherence-1.0.0-SNAPSHOT-helm/coherence`

-   * `coherence/coherence-operator` - /Users/username/workareas/coherence-operator/target/coherence-operator-1.0.0-SNAPSHOT-helm/coherence-operator
+   * `coherence/coherence-operator` - `/Users/username/workareas/coherence-operator/target/coherence-operator-1.0.0-SNAPSHOT-helm/coherence-operator`

-   > **Note:** we are assuming we have built the Coherence Operator within `/Users/username/workareas/coherence-operator`

-   Note that `VERSION` will actually be something like `1.0.0-SNAPSHOT`.
+   > **Note:** It is assumed that the Coherence Operator is built within `/Users/username/workareas/coherence-operator`.
+The `VERSION` in the output will be similar to `1.0.0-SNAPSHOT`.